sbski/a32nx/docs/README.md

 ⚠️ Not all events are working and it's also difficult to map all default events because there is no 100% match.

-The recommendation is to use a combination of default events and the custom events to trigger the FCU.
+The recommendation is to use a combination of default events and the custom events to trigger_ex1 the FCU.
 This has been tested with the Honeycomb Bravo Throttle using SPAD.next or FSUIPC.

 ℹ️ You find an event file for FSUIPC in subfolder FSUIPC.
 This needs to be placed in the FSUIPC folder beside the ini-file to be recognized.
 Then you can select those custom events for button press (for FS Control).